-Hepatitis B vaccine (Injection)
+Hepatitis B vaccine (By injection)

 Hepatitis B Vaccine (hep-a-TYE-tis B VAX-een)

 Engerix-B, Engerix-B Pediatric, Recombivax HB, Recombivax HB Pediatric-Adolescent

 - A nurse or other health provider will give you this medicine.